-Terminology management is a process of researching, choosing, defining, updating, and maintaining key terms in the local language relevant to a business, product or service provider, public or scientific institution.
+Terminology management is the process of researching, choosing, defining, updating, and maintaining key terms in the local language relevant to a business, product, or service provider, public or scientific institution.

 What is terminology?

 Terminology is the language standards defined within a particular industry, sector, or within a specialized use case, such as user interface (UI) or user experience (UX) design.
 The consistent use of terminology conveys meaning to the user or buyer and, when reused consistently, helps the user understand intent and context.

 Depending on the use case, terminology can be categorized by its degree of technicality and comprehensibility.
 Copywriters, translators, or developers, use the term base as a guide when developing or communicating about a product or service.
 In an ideal scenario, they establish terminology early in the product development process and add it to the term base.

 Terminology management drives a systematic approach to keeping business, brand, or topic-related language clear, to the point, and consistent in delivery.
 This is done with the help of terminologists and translators, often in collaboration with marketing and public relations departments.

 What are some best practices for terminology management?

 Terminology management is a vital task.
 The development of a term base follows these best practices and is used consistently across an organization or product line.
 Best practices include: